Title: The Crimson Thread

 Sigh...I feel like I'm going to repeat myself, in fact, I think I will...

-here were no surprises, no twists and turns, nothing to make me gasp and squeal with shock, sorrow, happiness...it was all very...meh.
+There were no surprises, no twists and turns, nothing to make me gasp and squeal with shock, sorrow, happiness...it was all very...meh.

-hich means I probably won't bother reading anymore of Ethan's books.
+Yep, that's exactly what I said about The Iron Knight (Iron Fey #4), and I wasn't terribly fussed with the entire series, which means I probably won't bother reading anymore of Ethan's books.
 I will say however, that I think the author writes a much better male voice than she does a female, even if Ethan is an annoying little snot.

 The writing is okay, the characters are okay, perhaps a little shallow, but okay, the storyline is okay - it was all okay, nothing flash, nothing to WOW about.